metaleap/gerbil-lsp/lsp/notes.md

 - the current _position_ (see note at intro of part 2. above) at which auto-completion proposals will pop up

 Results:
-- a flat list of items that include:
+- a flat list of symbol items like returned also above in `defs-in-file` and `defs-search`, with these extra considerations:
-  - **name**: the full name, not partial (ie if position is right after `ha` then `name` is still `hash-ref` rather than `sh-ref`)
+  - **name**: the full name, not partial (ie if position is right after `ha` then `name` is the _full_ `hash-ref`, `hash-copy` etc and _not_ `sh-ref`, `sh-copy` etc)
-  - **description**: markdown doc or, for non-documented top-level defs the preceding multi-line comment or block of single-line comments
-  - **detail**: can be signature or type annotation or whatever else that's "good to know" and pertinent-to plus available-for the item
-  -
+  - **children**: not populated (or even computed)
+  - **detail** to be augmented with the `import` where pertinent

+**Scope:**
+- any def/decl in the current file
+- any made available via `import`s
+- bonus stretch: any from any not-yet-imported `std/*` (or listed project dependency — if there's a package-management thing yet) with an additional "import edit" to apply in-editor to the source (a text-edit being an insert-text,insert-position pair)
+- on top of the usual defs/decls, might want to include any `'quoted-ident` already occurring somewhere in the source file (since one is often slinging them around repeatedly), of course still only if suitable in terms of text-to-the-left-of-position

+**On "dot completions":** since this is pertinent only in certain scopes such as `using` or `{...}` and only one level deep AFAICT:
+- all the valid "dot completions" (field or method names, ie right-hand-side operands) should be already "statically" known for any given left-hand-side operand
+- hence these can be prepared as simple _full_-identifiers (ie. `mystruct.myfield` is proposed as its own completion-item right after `mystruct`), ie. "there _is_ no dot-completion"